Whether you’re looking to set up your first company or your twentieth, the lure of a ready-made company with a bank account can be enticing.

 First, after you remove the service provider from the account, most banks will immediately require the new signatory of the bank account to go through due diligence all over again.
 Meaning you’re back at square one and you just paid the service provider for nothing.

-There is still some debate about whether appointing a local representative or manager creates US-sourced income and results in a US tax liability for the business.
+There is still some debate about whether appointing a local representative or manager creates US-sourced income.
+If it does, then it would result in a US tax liability for the business.
 So, consult a qualified advisor before appointing a local manager, director, or representative based in the US or your desired jurisdiction.

 This approach should not be used by anyone.
 Instead, we’re simply sharing it to spread awareness about what NOT to do.
 Plus, information is power.
 In other words, if you’re aware of the nefarious tactics that service providers use (and don’t work), you’re less likely to be swindled.
 If this option is ever suggested to you, run in the opposite direction and find another service provider.